kmecpp/Osmium/README.md

 # Osmium API

-Osmium is an abstraction layer for Bukkit and Sponge which aims to provide the *easiest most concise way to create Minecraft plugins period!*
+Osmium is an abstraction layer for Bukkit, Sponge AND BungeeCord which aims to provide the *easiest and most concise way to create Minecraft plugins period!*

-Say goodbye to registering commands or listeners!
+There is no need to register commands or listeners.
+Configuration files can be generated, loaded, and saved directly from a class representation of the data.
+Many database tools have been implemented.
+The entire API is designed to be as concise and as least redundant as possible.

  Writing code to handle configuration files or databases?
 NOT ANYMORE!
 No need to store your plugin instance anywhere.
 No need to write SQL code.
 Compile your plugin, and it will work automatically on both Bukkit/Spigot and Sponge servers!

 Everything in Osmium is also completely optional.
 Don't want to use our config or database system.
 You don't have to!
 If there is any part of our API that we haven't finished yet, just write platform specific code.
 Osmium is designed to work with existing codebases and helps you handle platform specific code correctly.